Nigeria News Today. Your online Nigerian Newspaper : JAMB arrests 25 persons for extortion, sale of UTME materials

-About 25 persons were on Saturday arrested nationwide for illegally selling registration materials for the 2017 Unified Tertiary Matriculation Examination, the Registrar/Chief Executive of Joint Admissions and Matriculation Board, Prof. Is-haq Oloyede, has said.

-Their arrest came, ten days after the commencement of sale of forms for the UTME and which would last till April 20.

-The culprits were apprehended by a combined team of Anti-Corruption and Transparency Unit in JAMB; members of the Nigerian Security and Civil Defence Corps and the Nigeria Police Force, following a tip-off about their illegal activities.
+The culprits, according to the Registrar/Chief Executive of JAMB, Is-haq Oloyede, were apprehended by a combined team of its Anti-Corruption and Transparency Unit, ACTU, members of the Nigerian Security and Civil Defence Corps, NSCDC, and the Nigeria Police Force, following a tip-off.

+He said that the e-Brochure and e-Syllabus which were meant to be free were being sold by the culprits as high as N800 each nationwide, while at the same time also extorting money and inflating cost of registration from candidates.

 Among the registration materials being sold by them include copies of the UTME e-Brochure and e-Syllabus.

-JAMB said that the e-Brochure and e-Syllabus which were meant to be free were being sold by the culprits as high as N800 each nationwide, while at the same time also extorting money and inflating cost of registration from candidates.

-Oloyede in an interview with journalists in his office shortly after the arrests, said the people that were nabbed were those who were “doing what they are not supposed to do, by charging the candidates higher than expected.”
+Speaking with journalists in his office in Bwari, Abuja, shortly after the arrests, Mr. Oloyede, a professor, said the people that were caught were those who were on illegal pilgrimage.

 He said, “Our quality assurance unit, particularly the Anti-Corruption and Transparency Unit had to go out to see what is happening, following reports of extortion.
 We were having reports that candidates are paying more than the N5,500 that is required.
 The perpetrators have been cautioned and are presently under surveillance.
 For many of them that have been caught, I don’t think they will want to be caught for the second time in the future after serving the severe punishments awaiting them.